© UKHAB

 How to Create / Enhance to a "Good" condition

-1. Vegetation structure is varied, providing opportunities for vertebrates and invertebrates to live, eat and breed.
-A single structural habitat component or vegetation type does not account for more than 80% of the total habitat area.
+1. Vegetation structure will be varied, providing opportunities for vertebrates and invertebrates to live, eat and breed.
+A single structural habitat component or vegetation type will not account for more than 80% of the total habitat area.

-2. The habitat parcel contains different plant species that are beneficial for wildlife, for example flowering species providing nectar sources for a range of invertebrates at different times of year.
+2. The habitat parcel will have different plant species that are beneficial for wildlife, for example, flowering species providing nectar sources for a range of invertebrates at different times of year.

-3. Invasive non-native plant species and others which are to the detriment of native wildlife (using professional judgement) cover less than 5% of the total vegetated area (must be 0% to get a 'Good' rating).
-Information about non-native species can be found in Schedule 9 of the Wildlife and Countryside Act 1981 (as amended), Natural England's Horizon-scanning for invasive non-native plants in Great Britain and GB non-native species secretariat
+3. Invasive non-native plant species and others which are to the detriment of native wildlife will cover less than 5% of the total vegetated area.
+Information about non-native species will be taken from Schedule 9 of the Wildlife and Countryside Act 1981 (as amended), Natural England's Horizon-scanning for invasive non-native plants in Great Britain and GB non-native species secretariat

 Please note that this is a simple guide to help identify the habitat.
 For a definitive description, please refer to UKHab documentation.
 Joe's Blooms takes no responsibility for the content of external links.